Svetasv logo

 Ch 9 Vs 9 belongs to Period 2.
 Christ's triumphal entry into Jerusalem riding on a donkey.

 Ch 9 Vs 10-17 belong to Period 3.
-The war at the start of Christ's glorious Millennial Reign.
+The war at the end of the Beast's reign.

 Ch 10 Vs 6-12 belong to Period 3.
 Israelites are gathered into the New Israel at the start Christ's Millennial Reign.